-First and foremost, the Tuolumne County Sheriff's Department and the Office of Emergency Services are the key sources for official information, evacuation orders, and updates during a wildfire or other emergency.
+First and foremost, Cal Fire, Tuolumne County Sheriff's Department and the Office of Emergency Services are the key sources for official information, evacuation orders, and updates during a wildfire or other emergency.
 Please see the Resources section on page 5 for ways to connect.
-Sign up on Everbridge to receive emergency alerts delivered to your phone, email.
+Sign up on Everbridge to receive emergency alerts delivered to your phone and/or email.